Dr. Carlin J. Miller

 Books I Love

 Several year ago, a potential student asked me what books inform my approach to work and life.
 It was such a great question that I now use the question whenever I’m trying to get to know someone.
-In case you are curious, here’s a list of my favourite 10 books in my particular order (actually, it is more than 10 but that’s how I am and the list is only current to June 2024):
+In case you are curious, here’s a list of my current favourite books in no particular order (list is only current to June 2026):

 These are children’s books, another passion for me.
 I love the rhythm of the language, the earnestness of the love between the mother and child, and the beautiful colours in the illustrations.